cdk-patterns/serverless/README.md

   </summary>

   #### [Polly](/polly/README.md)
-  Use Amazon Polly to translate text to speech from inside a Lambda Function
+  Use Amazon Polly to translate text to speech from inside a Lambda Function.
+You can also take advantage of Amazon Translate to change the language of the spoken text

   ![Architecture](polly/img/overview.png)